sajjadhossainshohag/laravel-paystack/README.md

 paystack()->getAllTransactions();

 /**
- * This method generates a unique super secure cryptographic hash token to use as transaction reference
+ * This method generates a unique, super secure cryptographic hash token to use as a transaction reference
  * @returns string
  */
 Paystack::genTranxRef();